 Single Unit Residential

 Most likely a condo/loft/townhouse: This is usually the safest investment and ideal for first time investors.
 The price barrier is low, maintenance is low, and the demand for centrally located condo units is high.
 You have the option of going with a pre-construction unit or consider resale.
 We’re leaning more towards resale in this market as the advantages to buying pre-con have essentially disappeared.
 The days of buying off plan and seeing a sharp spike in price on occupancy day are over.
-There are still some smart pre con opportunities but they are few and far between.
-Most pre con developers require a minimum of 15% down within the 1styear and a further 5% on occupancy.
+There are still some smart pre-con opportunities but they are few and far between.
+Most pre-con developers require a minimum of 15% down within the first year and a further 5% on occupancy.
 This cash is held in trust for years and really doesn’t earn any interest (well it does but it’s not that much).
 You could put that same amount of money down on an existing, resale unit today and have it earning rental income the following month.
 With the price of resale essentially the same as pre construction in most neighbourhoods it’s the logical choice for the local investor.
 Pre con as an investment could make sense for foreign investors needing to park money etc… not ideal for the local, small time investor.
 Location is important here for two reasons: First, to attract a ton of potential tenants, Second; for resale value.
 With the condo market as tough as it has been over the past few months you need to protect yourself.
 Try and find a unit in less “condo heavy” communities (less competition when selling).
 Focus more on tight neighbourhoods: Leslieville, Riverside, Riverdale, Leaside, Highpark, Roncesvalles, Danforth area are prime examples of great communities with fewer condos but high demand for rentals.
-Keep in mind, we don’t recommend you hold a condo beyond its 7th yr in business.
+Keep in mind, we don’t recommend you hold a condo beyond its seventh year in business.
 Maintenance fees tend to creep up, demand from buyers decline as they focus on newer, shinier options.

 Multi Unit Residential

-A property with more than 2 apartments (or 2 min) have the greatest potential for positive cash flow each month but they do have a higher barrier to entry as they tend to cost more and require much more maintenance than a single unit condo investment.
+A property with more than two apartments (or two min) have the greatest potential for positive cash flow each month but they do have a higher barrier to entry as they tend to cost more and require much more maintenance than a single unit condo investment.
 If you’re a first timer we’d hope you at least have people in your life that are experienced landlords and can help you when things get tough.
 Buying near, or on main streets make the best income properties.
 Main street properties tend to cost 10-20% less than those on quieter residential streets but achieve similar rents.
 Ensure the property isn’t too far from transit.
 Subway is ideal but communities with easy access to downtown via streetcar are also fantastic options.
 Certain ethnic communities are also fantastic options for income properties as families arrive in Canada they begin their journey as renters and some remain in the same property for a number of years.

 This option isn’t usually for your rookie.
 Finance companies do not treat commercial loans as they do residential.
 They require much higher down payments (whether you’re a first timer or not.
 The financing process in general is quite a bit more intense.
 Could take up to 30 days to even confirm financing as more detailed appraisals are required.
 If you are newer to real estate investing but are confident and cash heavy, a small building with main floor office or retail with upper level residential would be an ideal option.
 Always good to be able to diversify and in this case you’ve got a nice mix of res/comm in one investment.
-Gerrard St East is a great place for this right now as we’re in the early to mid stages of gentrification.
+Gerrard St. East is a great place for this right now as we’re in the early to mid stages of gentrification.
 Parkdale area is another good location with great growth potential.